OpenKnowledgeMaps/Headstart/examples/local_streamgraph/README.md

 `http://localhost:8080/examples/local_streamgraph/index.html`

 In future, it might be nice to come up with a solution that doesn't involve config file, but uses for example a system variable or a specific npm run command.

+### Known issue

+* Currently, PDF preview is not working because the PDFs are not provided together with the example data, and remote access is currently not possible.